Evolutionary Optimization of Physics-Informed Neural Networks: Evo-PINN Frontiers and Opportunities: Overview of PINN Methodologies

 \subsection{PINN for Scientific Discovery}

-In addition to directly simulating physical behavior, PINNs can be seamlessly extended to various kinds of hypothesis inference problems useful for scientific discovery.
+In addition to directly simulating physical behavior, PINNs can be seamlessly extended to various hypothesis inference problems common in scientific discovery.
 These problems typically involve an incomplete and potentially noisy set of observed data points, and the goal is to infer information about the system through optimizing the hypothesis space.
-The loss function used to train PINN models for inference consists of both physics-informed (to capture relevant physics) and data (observations) components (Equation~\ref{eq:loss_fn}).
+The loss function used consists of both physics-informed (to capture relevant physics) and data (observations) components (Equation~\ref{eq:loss_fn}).
 The hypothesis spaces of the inference problem are included as optimization variables along with the network parameters during training; see example in Fig.~\ref{fig:pinn-schemetic}.

-The PINN models can be applied to: \begin{enumerate} \item \textbf{Inference of system-level parameters} such as the underlying governing equations or constitutive relationships or system parameters (e.g., Reynolds number, wave speed) based on observations~\cite{tartakovsky2020physics,chen2021physics,kharazmi2021identifiability,shi2021physics,oszkinat2022uncertainty,haghighat2023constitutive}. \item \textbf{Inference of unobserved field variables} across the entire domain based on limited observations, e.g., predicting pressure in a particle imaging velocimetry experiment with only velocity observations~\cite{raissi2020hidden}.
-Many have employed PINNs towards the inference of domain field variables in various problems spanning fluid dynamics~\cite{zhu2021machine}, heat transfer~\cite{liu2022temperature} and biomedical sciences~\cite{cai2021artificial,ruiz2022physics}. \item \textbf{PDE-constrained design optimization} towards a set of desired (observation) outcomes.
-The PINN is used as an adjoint optimizer, enabling the design parameters to be optimized towards the desired outcome while fulfilling all specified relevant physics during training.
-This has been successfully demonstrated on topology optimization~\cite{lu2021physics}, metamaterial~\cite{fang2019deep} and biomimetics~\cite{kho2022design} design problems. \end{enumerate}

-PINN models are uniquely suited for hypothesis inference when compared to numerical solvers and can effectively synergize theory and observation data from various sources such as sensors and imaging, even for ill-posed PDE problems.
-It can be combined with probabilistic inference methods (e.g. Bayesian-PINN~\cite{yang2021b}), with the probabilistic framework offering a mathematical tool to handle uncertainties arising from both noisy data and physics assumptions~\cite{yang2021b,viana2021survey,molnar2022flow}.
+The PINN models are uniquely suited for hypothesis inference when compared to numerical solvers and can effectively synergize theory and observation data from various sources such as sensors and imaging, even for ill-posed PDE problems.
+It can be combined with probabilistic inference methods (e.g., Bayesian-PINN~\cite{yang2021b}), with the probabilistic framework offering a mathematical tool to handle uncertainties arising from both noisy data and physics assumptions~\cite{yang2021b, viana2021survey}.